 I promise you will not regret trying this.
 Of course, when you think of pies, you think of pretty, right?
 I gave this lattice work my best shot on a mission to create the image of a traditional apple pie despite the little twist contained inside.
 As you can see, I’m not a lattice pro (I roll out my pie crusts with a bottle of wine!) but it’s not too bad looking.
 I brushed the crust with a bit of beaten egg white to add glossiness (and serve as a distraction) then sprinkled brown sugar on top because, why not?

 Would you try adding cheese to your apple pie?
+If you’re more of the classic type (no judgement either way)try this easy apple pie recipe.
 Thanks for reading!